mediacloud/newsscribe-ansible/README.md

 ### molecule/default/ directory

-Ansible playbooks for molecule testing
+Ansible playbooks for molecule testing.

-#### prepare.yml

-Runs locally, checks out ansible-elasticsearch repo.

-#### create.yml

-Runs locally, creates a docker network and docker containers for test nodes.
-Containers run systemd to more fully simulate real servers.

-#### converge.yml

-Runs inside containers, includes `tasks/all.yml`

-#### destroy.yml

-Runs locally, before and after create/converge to clean up: stops and removes the docker containers, docker network, and checkout of ansible-elasticsearch repository.
+See molecule/default/README.md for more info.

 ## Development advice